EvanForsythe/BB485/week03.md

 ![rooting](/Images/Week03/root.png)

 ### Python-based figure generation
 We can use the Phylo module (part of Biopython) to work with phylogenies in python.
 This is a good option because there are fewer manual point-and-click steps needed.
-This allows us to reproduce out analyses easily!
+This allows us to reproduce our analyses easily!

 Here is an example of python code that can be used to create a pdf file displaying a tree.
 There are many options for customizing your figures (see biopython help page for more info).